|Domes and Pillars.|

 It was an overcast, but mild, Saturday afternoon, when I took my first trip to the Old Royal Naval College.

-It had been on my list of places to visit for many years.
+It had been on my list of places to visit, within the Unfinished City for many years.
 I had visited the Cutty Sark and the Greenwich Peninsula, but these buildings had always escaped me.

 Thankfully, because of the weather I suppose, there were very few visitors, so I was able to get this shot that I had seen so many times, but never in person.